 The Evolution of Performance Management

-The 1930s-40s was the time when the seeds of Performance Management were planted, on the backdrop of the World War 1.
-Since then, performance management has undergone three sixty degrees roundabout, going through intermittent stages of Annual Confidential Reports, Personality Surveys, Goal-setting approach, Bell Curve approach, and today taking on an employee engagement- driven approach.
-One can see an overriding change in performance philosophies, from an employer-driven directive and rigid structure, to an employee-empowered flexible and continuous process.
+The 1930s-40s was the time when the seeds of Performance Management were planted, on the backdrop of World War 1.
+Since then, performance management has undergone three-sixty degrees roundabout, going through intermittent stages of Annual Confidential Reports, Personality Surveys, Goal-setting approach, Bell Curve approach, and today taking on employee engagement- driven approach.
+One can see an overriding change in performance philosophies, from an employer-driven directive and rigid structure to an employee-empowered flexible and continuous process.
 This is because, any people-process must align with the business scenario, and today, business is all about agility and real-time responsiveness.
-Performance management systems too are mirroring this agility- we are seeing the rise of Agile Performance Management, or Continuous Performance Management.
+Performance management systems to are mirroring this agility- we are seeing the rise of Agile Performance Management or Continuous Performance Management.

 What is Agile Performance Management (PM)?

 Agile Performance Management is designed for the new ways of working i.e. collaborative, social, speedier.
 Gone are the days when employees would wait it out for one year to hear how they have fared and course-correct.
 Business today demands quick adaptation to change, and the performance process is vital to drive that adaptation, both in direction and behavior.
 This is achieved through the process of regular check-ins i.e. meetings between the manager and employee to discuss performance aspects and with ongoing and instant feedback.
 Also, the performance philosophy has changed- “PM for reprimanding” is being replaced by “PM for developing”.
 Which means that Agile PM has a strong employee-development focus, rather than just “getting the work done”.
 Agile performance management thus renders a positive employee experience, and is being used by organizations to drive engagement and retention.